-In Reception, Year 1 and Year 2, PE is discretely taught each week for at least 2 hours by the class teacher.
+In Reception, Year 1 and Year 2, PE is discretely taught each week for at least 2 hours by either the teacher or a sports coach.
 Teachers in Reception, Year 1 and Year 2 use the Get Set for PE planning resources to aid them in teaching high quality PE sessions each week, with a focus in progression of skills.
-This supports teachers to ensure consistent quality teaching.
+This supports teachers and our coach to ensure consistent quality teaching.